 You're in Tokyo and are excited to go out and explore.
 I'm sure you will want to visit Shibuya, one of the most vibrant neighbourhoods in the city.
 I've got good news, there are so many things to do in Shibuya, you are going to love it.

-I am certain Shibuya is an excellent place for travellers to Japan, who want an introduction to the capital's energetic side and some of the best things to do in Tokyo.
+I am certain that Shibuya is an excellent place for travellers to Japan, who want an introduction to the capital's energetic side and some of the best things to do in Tokyo.
 So make sure you add it to your list because it's incredible.
 The vibe, the lights, the feeling, it's so very Tokyo!

 I've marvelled at it in Lost in Translation, Fast and Furious and Resident Evil.
 When I finally got to cross the Shibuya Scramble (and not just once, but several times) I realised how cool it really is to finally be able to feel the Tokyo spirit at one single square.